 If you’re after a really challenging experience, a guided hike up Mount Liamuiga, the 1,156 meter stratovolcano which forms the western part of the island, is well worth the effort.
 You’ll pass secret waterfalls and tropical landscapes until you become immersed in cloud forest.
 It’s a very steep hike to the volcano’s crater, but if you’re up for the adventure, your effort will be rewarded with incredible views of the neighbouring islands, the endless glistening waters of the Caribbean, as well as the sight of the remarkable crater - the more daring can descend right down into it.

 For something a little less taxing (but almost as breathtaking), a visit to Romney Manor’s beautiful botanic gardens is an experience not to be missed.
-In 1834, this estate became the first plantation in the region to free all of its slaves, and today, a portion of the estate has been transformed into a gorgeous garden which combines Caribbean and European gardening techniques, with tropical plants, manicured lawns and romantic displays.
+A portion of the estate has been transformed into a gorgeous garden which combines Caribbean and European gardening techniques, with tropical plants, manicured lawns and romantic displays.
 Romney Manor is also home to the world-renowned Caribelle Batik, where artists practice the Indonesian technique of wax-resist fabric dyeing, all by hand.
 As you stroll the gardens, you’ll see artisans running fascinating live demonstrations and selling authentic batik artwork and clothing.

 Of course, no exploration of the glorious natural world of St. Kitts would be complete without taking a thrilling sky safari, a heart-pumping way to soak up the scenery and reconnect with nature.
 Flying above the treetops at speeds of up to 50mph while suspended from cables, the experience is “as close to flying as you can get without growing wings,” according to the organisers, based at the historic Wingfield Estate.
 The longest of the five zip lines elevates you to 250ft above the ground, sending you on a magical journey through nature.
 Friendly staff are on hand at all times to keep you safe and guide you, and you’ll get wonderful views as you soar among the trees, serenaded by the teeming sounds of the forest.
 Not a bad way of spending an afternoon on one of the most fabulous islands in the whole of the Caribbean.